Medical Bills and Debt Collection

 Medical Bills with Health Insurance

-Carefully read and re-read your policy; it’s not easy for any of us, but the more you delve into it, the more you’ll understand.
-If you think charges that aren’t covered should be, contact your insurance agent.
-If you are certain you should be reimbursed, or that your doctor or hospital should be paid by your healthcare provider, file an appeal in a timely manner, as most insurers limit the time you have to question a benefit.
-It often is just 30 or 60 days.
+If you think charges that aren’t covered should be, contact your insurance company.
+If you’re certain you should be reimbursed, or that your doctor or hospital should be paid by your healthcare provider, file an appeal in a timely manner as most insurers limit the time you have to question a benefit to 30 or 60 days.

 Be prepared for denials and delays and be careful to keep records of all phone calls and correspondence.
-That way, if you eventually must file a formal complaint with your state’s insurance commission or contact a consumer law attorney, you have accurate records.
+If you eventually must file a formal complaint with your state’s insurance commission or contact a consumer law attorney, you will have accurate records.

 Be aware: In the end, you may still have to pay the bill.

-How Do Medical Collections Affect Your Credit Score?
+How Medical Debt Collections Affect Your Credit Score

-Medical debt under $500 and in collections is excluded from credit reports, and medical debts that have been paid are being removed.
-In addition, unpaid medical debts only appear on a credit report after a year of being in collections rather than the six-month timetable under the previous rules.
-That gives consumers more time to address the debt.
+For now, another existing consumer protection provides that unpaid medical debts can only appear on credit reports after a year of being in collections rather than the six-month timetable under the previous rules.

 Once the last medical collection has been removed from a credit report, a consumer’s credit score improves by an average of 25 points within the first three months, according to analysis by the CFPB.

-Many of these changes resulted in part from No Surprises Act, which took effect in 2022.
-We’ll detail how it works a little later.
+Many of these changes resulted in part from the No Surprises Act, which took effect in 2022.

-Another improvement: The latest tweaks to credit scoring models give less weight to unpaid medical collections than to other kinds of debt collections that appear on credit reports.
+Another improvement: The latest tweaks to credit scoring models give less weight to unpaid medical collections than to other kinds of debt collections.
 All told, the recent reporting updates have resulted in the removal of medical debt from the credit histories of about 50% of people whose credit reports previously included it, according to CFPB estimates.

-The credit scores most at risk of being hurt, then, belong to people with large, unpaid medical debt who have trouble appeasing the collection agency, and there are still plenty of people in that situation.
-The Peterson Center on Healthcare and KFF estimated early in 2023 that over 3 million people owe over $10,000 in medical debts.
+The most damaged credit scores belong to people with large, unpaid medical debt who have trouble appeasing the collection agency, and there are still plenty of individuals in that situation.
+The Peterson Center on Healthcare and KFF estimated in 2024 polling that 41% of adults carry health care debt and that despite 90% of people carrying some form of health insurance that “medical debt remains a persistent problem.”

 Here are deeper looks at the two government initiatives we just mentioned, one involving direct billing from hospitals and medical providers, and the other involving the role of collection agencies.

 In 2020, NPR ran a monthly series on surprise and expensive medical bills, and what it took to lower them.
-Its story told of a Colorado man who needed an appendectomy, then had a follow-up surgery for a blood clot.
+Its story told of a Colorado man who needed an appendectomy, then required a follow-up surgery for a blood clot.
 His initial hospital bill was $80,232 – and he did not have health insurance.
-After a protracted period that included filing a grievance and months of phone calls, the hospital reduced the bill to $22,304.
+After a protracted period that included filing a grievance, the hospital reduced the bill to $22,304.

-That kind of predicament caught the attention of Congress.
-Led by Republican Bill Cassidy from Louisiana and Democrat Maggie Hassan from New Hampshire, the Senate Health, Education, Labor and Pensions (HELP) Committee introduced the No Surprises Act (NSA) to protect people against unexpected gaps in insurance coverage and “surprise medical bills” when patients unknowingly obtain medical services from physicians and other providers outside their health insurance network.
+That kind of predicament caught the attention of Congress which introduced the No Surprises Act (NSA) to protect people against unexpected gaps in insurance coverage and “surprise medical bills” occuring when patients unknowingly obtain medical services from physicians and other providers outside their health insurance network.
 The NSA took effect on Jan.
 1, 2022.

 Consumer Financial Protection Bureau Action

-In September 2023 in conjunction with the Biden Administration, CFPB director Rohit Chopra announced a couple of new rule proposals aimed at stopping efforts by hospitals and other medical providers from using credit reporting to pressure patients into paying charges they can’t afford or that don’t reflect the actual treatment they received.
+In September 2023, in conjunction with the Biden Administration, CFPB director Rohit Chopra announced proposals aimed at stopping efforts by hospitals and other medical providers from using credit reporting to pressure patients into paying charges they can’t afford or that don’t reflect the actual treatment received.

-In the announcement, Chopra acknowledged the recent voluntary moves by the three major credit bureaus to reduce the number of bills on consumers’ credit reports, but he pointed out that many creditors still use older reporting models that haven’t adopted those changes.
-The CFPB proposal would make the changes mandatory.
+Chopra acknowledged the voluntary moves by the three major credit bureaus but pointed out many creditors still use older reporting models that haven’t adopted those changes.

 In many cases, Chopra said, bills that have been turned over to collection agencies don’t match the records from the healthcare providers’ billing or don’t include updates involving insurance adjustments or financial assistance.